H. H. Brookins

-H(amel) H(artford) Brookins (June 8, 1925 – May 22, 2012) was an American bishop of the African Methodist Episcopal Church, community leader, and political powerbroker.
+Hamel Hartford Brookins better known as H. H. Brookins (June 8, 1925 – May 22, 2012) was an American bishop of the African Methodist Episcopal Church, community leader, and political powerbroker.

 Biography

 Brookins was born on June 8, 1925, in Yazoo City, Mississippi.
 He was the eighth of ten children born to Samuel and Lena (Holmes) Brookins.
 His parents were sharecroppers.
 He is the grandnephew of Jesse E. Holmes, a prominent clergyman and community leader in Mississippi during the turn of the 20th century.

 He briefly attended Campbell College in Jackson, Mississippi.
 He continued his education in Ohio, where he obtained degrees at two colleges.
 At Wilberforce University, Brookins earned a Bachelor of Arts degree.
 At Payne Theological Seminary, he obtained a Bachelor of Divinity degree.

 After graduating from Payne, he received early assignments as a minister at various churches in Kansas including a stint in Topeka.
 This was around the time of the groundbreaking U.S. Supreme Court Case Brown vs. Board of Education which challenged the doctrine of “separate but equal” in Topeka's public schools.

 As the first Black president of an interracial ministerial council in Wichita, Kansas, he helped make court-ordered school desegregation a reality.

 In 1959, Brookins became pastor of First A.M.E.
 Church in Los Angeles, the city's oldest Black church and the domination's largest and most influential church in the West.
 He replaced Dr. J. D. Powell, who had led the congregation since 1952.
 It was under the leadership of Brookins that the church's multi-million-dollar cathedral was built.

 When Brookins announced his plans to build a new church, even members of his own congregation expressed doubts that it could come to fruition.
 His efforts were aided considerablely by philanthropist John Factor, who was introduced to him by James Roosevelt in appreciation of his help during his unsuccessful campaign for Mayor of Los Angeles in 1965.
 An early contribution by Factor was instrumental in Brookins securing the land for the new structure.